 5 Reasons You Need an Office Shed, Plus Tips On How To Set Yours Up

 Home offices and office sheds have been a big trend for years, as technology has allowed more and more people to work from home.
-With the 2020 pandemic, working from home became an even bigger trend, with hundreds of thousands of Americans who usually work in offices now working from home throughout the first half of 2020.
+With the 2020 – 2021 pandemic, working from home became an even bigger trend, with hundreds of thousands of Americans who usually work in offices working from home.
 What’s more interesting – many of those Americans don’t necessarily want to go back to the workplace.

 But can you work from home in the space you have?
 Let’s consider WHERE in your home you can work.